swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

     /// - Returns: A new subsequence containing the elements of the collection
-    /// that does not match `prefix` from the start. public func trimmingPrefix(_ regex: some RegexComponent) -> SubSequence }
+    /// that does not match `prefix` from the start. public func trimmingPrefix(_ regex: some RegexComponent) -> SubSequence

+    /// Returns a new collection of the same type by removing `prefix` from the
+    /// start.
+    /// - Parameter _content A closure to produce a `RegexComponent` to be removed.
+    /// - Returns: A collection containing the elements that does not match
+    /// `prefix` from the start.
+    public func trimmingPrefix(
+        @RegexComponentBuilder _ content: () -> some RegexComponent
+    ) -> SubSequence
+}

 extension RangeReplaceableCollection